 - Connect the AC Power connector into the back panel of the appliance and the other end into a standard AC receptacle & turn on the power.

 Planning the Configuration

-Before proceeding ahead, one has to ascertain the network mode in which to configure the MSS.
+Before proceeding ahead, one has to ascertain the network mode (Static or Dynamic) in which to configure the MSS.

 If the target network already has a DHCPDynamic Host Configuration Protocol server serving IP address to devices connected on the LAN then one needs to configure the MSS in Dynamic mode.
 If no such DHCP server exists, one may start by using the MSS in the default Static mode and should directly skip to the section titled – Network Booting of End User Computer Systems.

 It is safe to assume that in majority of cases where a new network has just been setup for the purpose of installing the MSS, there is no pre-existing DHCP server, hence one may safely opt for Static mode.